hexolan/development/docs/README.md

 ## Contributing

-Contributions are welcome.
+This project is a work-in-progress hobby project, however contributions are welcome.
 Please feel free to open issues or make a pull request.

 ## Deployment